Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Another feature to keep an eye on is whether or not the slow cooker is programmable.
 As any budding slow cooker chef will tell you, many recipes will ask you to cook your food on high for a certain number of hours, then switch to low for the remaining time to pull out the best flavors possible.
 While some cookers here only use the display to program this, the #2 pick will actually let you connect to your WiFi network through the WeMo app so you can adjust the heat settings from your smartphone while you’re away.

-For anyone who wants to save money on their monthly food bills but are constantly running around and don’t have time to whip up a new dish in the kitchen every night, slow cookers are the ultimate definition of “set it and forget it”.
+For anyone who wants to save money on their monthly food bills but are constantly running around and don’t have time to whip up a new dish with a non stick pan in the kitchen every night, slow cookers are the ultimate definition of “set it and forget it”.
 They’re convenient because besides possibly prepping a few ingredients beforehand, all you need to do is dump everything into one pot, turn it on, and come back eight hours later to a beautifully cooked meal.

 If you already have a slow cooker, but you’re constantly burning food in it and wondering how hot does a slow cooker get, generally they are supposed to bubble around the 190° to 212° range.
 If your current model is scorching ingredients or leaving dangerous items like chicken undercooked every time, then it’s definitely time to invest in a new slow cooker with more solid temperature controls.